 Please be advised that this document is not intended as legal or tax advice.
 Accordingly, any advice provided in this document is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 Such advice was written to support the promotion or marketing of the transaction(s) or matter(s) addressed, and you should seek advice based on your particular circumstances from an independent tax advisor.

-AXA Equitable Life Insurance Company (NY, NY) does not provide tax or legal advice.
+Equitable Financial Life Insurance Company (NY, NY) does not provide tax or legal advice.